danielchim/heost-gdd/10pgdd/how-to-play.md

 ### Outside

 Players could also use real money to receive dollars for purchasing in game items.
 Currently the maxium money would be 200 USD.
-The currency would be 1 (USD) : 8 (In game dollars).
+The inital currency would be 1 (USD) : 8 (In game dollars).

 ## Black market

 ![Example of traders in Escape from tarkov](https://i1.wp.com/bssgaming.com/wp-content/uploads/2020/03/2020-03-1921-05-0-1.png?fit=1920%2C1080&ssl=1)
 Black market is the place where players could purchase unique items inside the game.
 This includes vehicles, in-game gadgets and speical services.
 These services are offered by "fixers" in the game.

+### Laundring
+Expect special items and cash, all items requires getting "processed" by fixers.
+As introduced in the robbery items, diamond takes the most time to process, then the second one is gold.
+Depends on that day's currency, the final money the player can receive will depends on it.

+### Special missions

 Sometimes fixers will offer missions for the players.
 For example, fixers might require players to get specific special items.
 The more quests you complete from fixers, the more benefit you can enjoy from the fixers. (i.e: discounts on special gear, extra payback when hadling items.)

+### Intel
+Both cops and robbers can chose to buy intel from fixers for a specific player in each round.
+Cops and buy intel from fixers about the robber's special missions, while the robbers can do the same.

 ## Progressions

 In each round of matches, players will able to gain experiences.
 The experiencs could be gained from driving, robbing, or pursuiting.
 These experiences will stored into reputations.
-Reputations are useful when trying to get special items from the black market, also showing off how experience you-are in the game.
+Reputations are useful when trying to get special items from the black market, also for flexing to other players.

+As the player gain more money, player can purchase high-tier vehicle and apartment items.

 ## Monetization

 Our monetization would be only for purchasing dollars when the server is opened.
-However in the future, battle pass might me introduced, with special limited-time exclusive access for vehicles, livery and character outfit packs.
+However in the future, battle pass might be introduced, with special limited-time exclusive access for vehicles, livery and character outfit packs.
 After that, they will be available for players to purchase with in-game dollars.